OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:32

-But after I have risen, I will go ahead of you to Galilee.”
+However, once I have risen, I will go ahead of you to Galilee.”

 ## Matthew 26:33